 Chart C shows the quarterly average SMRs from Chart B for each year, with values plotted by week number to aid comparison.
 We note that although lines are labelled by calendar year, the quarterly averages for weeks towards the start and end of each year will be affected by mortality in earlier and later years respectively.
 The chart again illustrates the exceptional nature of mortality during the pandemic, with highs in Q2 of 2020 and Q1 of 2021, and lows in Q3 of 2020 and Q2 of 2021.
-The latest figure shown is higher than at the same point in 2016 to 2020.
+The latest figure shown is higher than at the same point in 2016 to 2019, and is slightly lower than at the same point in 2020.